 - ¼ cup honey or corn syrup

 - ½ cup white chocolate chips

 - Remove any kernels from the popcorn and discard.
 Place the popped popcorn in a very large mixing bowl.

 - Place the butter in a saucepan on the stove.
 On medium heat, melt the butter.
-Once butter is melted, add the coconut sugar and honey.
+Once butter is melted, add the sugar and honey or corn syrup.
 Bring mixture to a boil.
 Once the mixture is boiling, continue to boil for five minutes, stirring constantly.
 Remove from heat, and stir in the vanilla.
 Pour the caramel mixture over the popcorn and stir thoroughly to combine.

 - Once popcorn is mixed, spread the popcorn evenly on a cookie sheet.
 Place the popcorn in a 250 degree preheated oven for fifteen minutes, stirring the popcorn halfway through to bake the popcorn evenly.

 - Remove the popcorn from the oven and allow the popcorn to cool for 5-10 minutes before drizzling the popcorn with the melted chocolates.
 Place the popcorn in the refrigerator for 15 minutes to set the chocolate.